duncan-bayne/toy-robot/README.md

 #### PLACE X,Y,FACING

 Put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
+If the robot is already placed, issuing another *valid* PLACE command will place the robot in the newly specified location.

 #### MOVE